Partnership for Observation of the Global Ocean: Activities

 Around the time POGO was being started, the Argo programme was also beginning.

 The GEO Secretariat was established during the early years of POGO.
 Oceans did not appear among the nine societal-benefit areas around which GEO was structured at that time.
 POGO advocated for a greater prominence of ocean observing activities within GEO, which led the creation of a new Ocean Task (SB01, Oceans and Society: Blue Planet) in the 2012-2015 GEO Work Plan.
 This was expanded and further developed into what is now known as the GEO Blue Planet Initiative.

-POGO contributed to OceanObs'09 in Venice in 2009, which led to the opening up of sustained ocean observations to a broader community, including chemical, biological and biogeochemical observations, and also participated in the post-Venice Framework for Ocean Observing Committee.
-More recently, POGO was involved in the OceanObs'19 conference in Honolulu, USA.
+POGO contributed to OceanObs'09 in Venice in 2009, as well as participating in the post-Venice Framework for Ocean Observing Committee.
+POGO was also a sponsor of the OceanObs'19 conference in Honolulu, USA.

 POGO member institutions have been driving the establishment of OceanSites (coordinated, deep-ocean, multi-disciplinary time-series reference sites), which has made significant progress in recent years.

 The idea for an "International Quiet Ocean Experiment" first came up during one of the POGO Annual Meetings.
 With seed funding from the Sloan Foundation, the idea was further developed in partnership with SCOR.
 An Open Science Meeting was convened under the auspices of SCOR and POGO at IOC-UNESCO, Paris, in August–September 2011, to develop a Science Plan for the project, which could last up to ten years.

 Members

-POGO has 51 member institutions in 27 countries.
+POGO currently has 56 member institutions across 31 countries.
+A full list of current members can be found on the POGO website.